OpenMined/PSI/private_set_intersection/javascript/README.md

 `npm run clean`

-Build the client, server, and combined (client and server)
+Build the client, server, and psi (client and server)

 `npm run build`